greglook/vault/README.md

 ### Application Layer

-At the top level, applications can be built on top of vault's data layer.
+At the top level, applications are built on top of the data layer.
+An application defines semantics for a set of data types.
 Some example usages:
-- Maintain personal tracking data (Quantified Self)
+- Snapshot filesystems for backup, taking advantage of deduplicated blobs to store only incremental changes.
-- Archive messages such as email, chat, social media posts
+- Archive messages such as email, chat, and social media.
-- Snapshot filesystems for backup
+- Store and flexibly organize media such as music and photos.
-- Draw relations between many different kinds of data
+- Maintain personal time-series data for Quantified Self tracking.

-- Flexible information modeling
+One significant advantage of building on a comman data layer is the ability to draw relations between many different kinds of data.
+Information from a variety of systems can be correlated into more meaningful, higher-level aggregates.

 ## Usage